Scope and Definitions - 1.1

 Medical monitor and medical officerMedisinsk monitorMM/MO

-Sponsor representative with authority to assess the safety aspects for a clinical trial.
+Sponsor representative assessing the safety aspects for a clinical trial.

-Member State concernedGjeldende medlemsland Country in the EEC in which an application or substantial amendment for a clinical trial has been submitted.
+Member State concernedGjeldende medlemsland Country in the EEC in which an application or substantial modification for a clinical trial has been submitted.

 Regulation (EU) No 536/2014, Article 2.

-MinorBarn A subject who is, according to the law of the Member State concerned, under the age of legal competence to give informed consent.
+MinorBarn A participant who is, according to the law of the Member State concerned, under the age of legal competence to give informed consent.

 Regulation (EU) No 536/2014, Article 2.